-[†]The district's Course Review Committee, composed of school-based and district level representatives, will review and approve courses submitted by schools for inclusion in the school master schedule and submit it to the School Board of Sarasota County for approval.
+The district's Course Review Committee, composed of school-based and district level representatives, will review and approve courses submitted by schools for inclusion in the school master schedule and submit it to the School Board of Sarasota County for approval.
 Criteria for approval will be developed and applied to ensure that courses are part of a program of study that will enable students to complete a four-year (or three-year accelerated) graduation plan.
 Schools must submit courses to the district committee by Nov.
 1 of the school year prior to scheduled implementation.

-Plan 1D: Traditional Four-Year High School Program (2011-2012)
+Plan 1D: Traditional For ır-Year High School Pros gram (2012-2013) 1 mi 12.
+I I Cul Iligii

-Traditional Four -Year High School Program for High School Graduation for Students Entering High School 2011-2012

 SUBJECT CREDITS COMMENTS

-English 4
+English 4 Major concentration in composition, reading for information, and literature

 Mathematics 4 Algebra 1 or a series of courses equivalent to Algebra 1 or higher and Geometry or a series of courses equivalent to Geometry are required.

 Science 3 Two of the three credits must have lab component and one of the three credits must be Biology 1 or its equivalent

 World History 1

 United States History 1

 Economics .5

 American Government .5

 Performing/Fine Arts 1

-НОРЕ 1
+HOPE 1

+At least one of the required courses must be an online course ( SVA, FLVS, online 10 (Traditional Schedule) Or Exemption to online course graduation requirement for students who have IEP which indicate non-appropriateness or 12 th grade student enrolled in Florida high school one year or less.

-At least one of the required credits must be an online course Remainder of required credits will be Electives 10 (Traditional Schedule) Or 12 (Block Any course approved by School Board of Sarasota County [†] that is appropriate for Gr.
-9 or above may fulfill an elective credit for graduation except study hall and other courses identified as noncredit (NC), Adult Basic
+DE)12Remainder of required credits will be Electives(Block Schedule) OrSee credit requirement chart8 (Oak Park) Any course approved by School Board of Sarasota County that is appropriate for Gr.
+9 of above may fulfill an elective credit for graduation except study hall and other courses identified as noncredit (NC), Adult Basic

-See credit requirement chart Schedule) Or 8 (Oak Park) Education, and GED preparation.
+Education, and GED preparation.